StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 Additional functionality available in the StackState Self-Hosted product:

-Note that all customized StackPack configuration items will be overwritten when you upgrade.
-Follow the steps below to continue using any changes made to these items.
+Continue using changes made to customized StackPack configuration items after upgrade:

 1. Before you upgrade, export each customized item:
    * Go to the **Settings** page in the StackState UI.